peterussell/peterussell.github.io/_posts/2022-02-20-big-o-notation.md

 while removing variable factors like how fast your computer is, are other programs running at the same time, which programming language is being used, etc.

+Part 1 (this post) covers constant, linear, and quadratic time with regard to time complexity.
+Part 2 will cover logarithmic complexity, and talk about applying Big O to space complexity.

 ### Constant time: **O(1)**